10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 - Their attributes

-Lose it… and Terraform has no memory.
-It forgets everything you’ve built.
-Which means it might try to recreate your entire production stack — from scratch.
+Lose it, and Terraform forgets everything you’ve built.
+So it might decide to recreate your entire production stack from scratch.

 - S3 bucket with native locking (available since Terraform 1.11)